PlasmaPy/PlasmaPy/docs/development/doc_guide.rst

 <https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html>`_
-markup language. reST_ is human readable when viewed within a source code file or when printed out using `help`. reST_ also contains markup that allows the text to be transformed into `PlasmaPy's online documentation`_. reST_ files end in :file:`.rst`.
+markup language. reST_ is human readable when viewed within a source code file or when printed out using `help`. reST_ also contains markup that allows the text to be transformed into `PlasmaPy's documentation`_. reST_ files end in :file:`.rst`.
 Documentation contained within :file:`.py` files are in the form of `docstrings
 <https://en.wikipedia.org/wiki/Docstring>`_, which are written in reST_.